sumup-oss/foundry/README.md

 - It merely proxies the tools you use on a CLI level instead of talking to them through their Node.js APIs.
 We literally execute the binaries and forward any options you provided.

 So please, go ahead and try it.

-## Usage

-Foundry is supposed to be installed as a dev-dependency (development) in your project.
-Once installed, you may bootstrap a project with corresponding configurations

-## Commands

-At the moment, Foundry supports two commands; `bootstrap-config` and `run`.
-They allow you to create configurations and run the cooresponding tools.
-The tools we support are [Babel](https://babeljs.io), [ESlint](https://eslint.org) (with [Prettier](https://prettier.io)), and [Plop](https://plopjs.com).
-We will add more documentation here.
-For now, you can try `foundry --help` or `foundry {command} --help` to se your options.